ST10254797/AgriEnergyConnects/README.md

    - Add new products using the "Create New Product" button
    - Edit, View, or delete existing products from this page

+3. **Forum/Farmers chat**:
+    - Navigate to the "Farmers Chat" to chat with other farmers
+    - Tap on send message to send a message to the community

 ##  Development Workflow

 ### Project Structure